 University of Richmond, 1984 B.A.

 summa cum laude; Phi Beta Kappa

-Mario Ponce is a Partner in the Firm’s Corporate Department and serves as Co-Head of the Mergers and Acquisitions Practice and a member of the Executive Committee.
+Mario Ponce is a Partner in the Firm’s Corporate Department and serves as Co-Head of the Mergers and Acquisitions Practice and a former member of the Executive Committee.
 His practice focuses on negotiated and hostile merger and acquisition transactions, proxy contests, restructurings, joint ventures and securities laws.
 He regularly represents strategic clients, investment banks and private equity firms.
 Mario also advises boards on corporate governance matters, fiduciary duties and shareholder activism.